 At first blush, this might appear to show that Verizon's and AT&T's dividends are safe.
 Fool dividend guru James Early states that he looks for companies with payout ratios below 80%, and these two come close to this bar.

 And the rest of them?
 Well, they look pretty awful.

-But in reality, corporations don't keep track of their money the same way we did when we were in college: by the amount of cash in our pockets.
-Items like accounts receivable and payable, depreciation, and goodwill are included in earnings -- and they don't immediately affect the amount of money a company has in the bank.
+This is where things get tricky.
+Because earnings are reported using the accrual method, companies may not yet have collected all of the money that they say they've earned.
+Things like accounts receivable and payable, depreciation, and goodwill are included in earnings -- and they don't immediately affect the amount of money a company has in the bank.

 FCF Payout Ratio

 Clearly, this changes things in a big way.
 All of the companies look like they have much more sustainable dividends.
 Verizon, AT&T, CenturyLink, and Consolidated all fall well below the 80% threshold.

 Frontier and Windstream, however, seem to fall in the danger zone.
 Fellow Fool Jim Royal recently took a deep dive into Frontier's dividend.
 His conclusion: "Frontier pays a hefty dividend, but it's had to cut it in recent years, and its cash-cow business -- fixed line telecom -- is facing serious headwinds from the move to mobile telephony.
 It's hard to see this business thriving in 15 or 20 years."